toralf/tinderbox/README.md

 Grant to the user these sudo rights:

     tinderbox ALL=(ALL) NOPASSWD: /home/tinderbox/tb/bin/chr.sh,/home/tinderbox/tb/bin/tbs.sh,/usr/bin/chroot
-Create one or more big directories to hold the images.
+Create one or more big directories to hold the chroot images.

 ## usage
 ###setup of a new image